 Film Studies is recognised year on year as one of the best performing departments for A-Level results in this school.
-Our 2022 A Level examination results proved to be the best in the school with Year 13 Film Studies students exceeding their target grades and ALL Year 13 Film studies students gaining A* to B grade.
+Our A-Level examination results have proven to be the best in the school with Year 13 Film Studies students exceeding their target grades and ALL Year 13 Film studies students gaining A* to B grade.
 It offers a complimentary mix of academic study and practical film making.
 Students will study films as core texts for critical analysis and learn to appreciate the craft of film making before creating their own short film.
 Film Studies at Wales High School is an ideal subject for the development of analytical and critical thinking skills, highly prized by universities and employers alike, and for those students who wish to develop a creative appreciation of this art form.

 Film Studies works well with: History, English A Level choices, Sociology and Psychology, Modern Languages, Art, Music, Theatre Studies and Ethics.
 If you are a science based student, think carefully about your A Level course selection; universities and employers are looking for a fully rounded young adult; choosing Film Studies as your third A level option could be a wise move, enabling you to showcase creative thinking and communication skills.